bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 docker-compose -v
 ```

-Next, you should copy the `docker-compose.yml` file from the Green Light image in to `~/Green Light` directory.
+Next, you should copy the `docker-compose.yml` file from the Green Light image in to `~/greenlight` directory.
 To do this, run:

 ```
-docker run --rm bigbluebutton/Green Light:v2 cat ./docker-compose.yml > docker-compose.yml
+docker run --rm bigbluebutton/greenlight:v2 cat ./docker-compose.yml > docker-compose.yml
 ```

-Once you have this file, from the `~/Green Light` directory, start the application using:
+Once you have this file, from the `~/greenlight` directory, start the application using:

 ```
 docker-compose up -d